West York Wrestling

 '75 Germany Coach and Dover High School Head Coach, Charlie Jacobs (left)

-with 1984 Olympic Greco-Roman Wrestling Gold Medalist - Jeff Blatnick (right).
+with 1984 Olympic Greco-Roman Wrestling Gold Medalist, the late Jeff Blatnick (right).

 Blatnick was also a 2-time NCAA DII Champion in '78 & '79 for Springfield College.